iredmail/docs/en_US/howto/1-change.mail.attachment.size.md

 Mail attachment size is configured in multiple places with default iRedMail settings:

-- Postfix is the MTA, it checks single message size.
+- Postfix is the MTA, it checks the size of each received and sent message.
 - Dovecot is the LDA (local delivery agent), it checks mailbox size (a.k.a. mailbox quota)
-- Nginx / Apache is web server, if you upload mail attachment via webmail, web server checks size of uploaded file.
+- Nginx / Apache is web server, if you upload mail attachment via webmail, web server checks the size of uploaded mail attachment.
-- Roundcube webmail, SOGo have their own message size limit setting, but it's not enabled by default, so they use web server upload size instead.
+- Roundcube webmail, SOGo have their own message size limit settings, but they're not enabled by iRedMail by default, so they use web server upload size instead.
 - Desktop mail client application like Outlook may have its own message size limit.